goldcove/Easy-Watch-Winder/README.md

 Simply set the turns per day (TPD) and rotation variable in accordance with your wathc specification (See [Orbita.com](https://www.orbita.com/winder-support)) and run the program :-D

-The program will first divide TPD per hour.
-Then it will wind the watch for a couple of minutes before resting the remaining minutes of the hour.
-This process will repeat every hour.

 The code is well commented and should be easy to modify for new and experienced programmers alike.

 ## Software requirements
 Stepper.h built-in Arduino library (Note: Risk of motor overheat.
 See code for comment and fix).

 ## Hardware requirements
 - Ardunio or compatible development board